 How to turn on an incognito mode on Chromebook

-If you want to turn in an incognito mode on your Chromebook, you have to follow these steps:
+If you want to go incognito mode on your Chromebook, follow these steps:

-- Then click on the three dots icon at the top right corner of the screen.
+- Open Chrome and click the three dots icon at the top right corner.

-- Select the New Incognito window from the drop-down menu.
-Alternatively, you can press the Ctrl + Shift + N key combination to open a new incognito window.
+- Select the New Incognito window from the drop-down menu or press the Ctrl + Shift + N key combination to open a new incognito window.

 - Finally, this is what the incognito window does look like.